opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 Opencast supports automatic distribution of thumbnail images for publication channels that support incremental publication.

-Currently, this is supported for External API publication channels (created by WOH publish-configure) and OAI-PMH publication channels (created by WOH publish-oaipmh).
+Currently, this is supported for configurable publication channels (created by WOH publish-configure) as used by the External API and OAI-PMH publication channels (created by WOH publish-oaipmh).

 The automatic distribution of thumbnail images can be enabled in the configuration:

     # Default: false
-    #thumbnail.auto.distribution=false
+    #thumbnail.distribution.auto=false

 If automatic distribution is enabled, Opencast will automatically create and publish the thumbnail.

-The following encoding profile is used for thumbnail extraction (default thumbnail and snapshot thumbnail):
+Note that the generation of multiple thumbnails is based on a master image that will be extracted using the following encoding
+profile:

+    # Default: editor.thumbnail.master
+    #thumbnail.master.profile=editor.thumbnail.master

+This master image will be converted into all the different formats required.

+For the automatic distribution to the OAI-PMH publication channel, the following settings are available:

+    # The ID of the OAI-PMH publication channel
-    # Default: search-cover.http
+    # Default: oaipmh-default
-    #thumbnail.encoding.profile=search-cover.http

-To configure the flavor and tags of the thumbnail image attachments you can set the following values:
+    #thumbnail.distribution.oaipmh.channel=oaipmh-default

+    # The flavor of the attachment
     # Default: */search+preview
-    #thumbnail.publish.flavor=*/search+preview
+    #thumbnail.distribution.oaipmh.flavor=*/search+preview

+    # Comma-separated list of tags
+    # Default:engage-download
+    #thumbnail.distribution.oaipmh.tags=engage-download

+    # Comma-separated list of encoding profiles
+    # Default: search-cover.http.downscale
+    #thumbnail.distribution.oaipmh.profiles=search-cover.http.downscale

+To enable automatic distribution to the OAI-PMH channel, `thumbnail.distribution.auto` must be set to `true` and `thumbnail.distribution.oaipmh.channel` must be set to a non-empty string.

+For the automatic distribution to the OAI-PMH publication channel, the following settings are available:

+    # The ID of the configurable publication channel
+    # Default: api
+    #thumbnail.distribution.configurable.channel=api

+    # The flavor of the attachment
-    # Default: engage-download
+    # Default: */search+preview
-    #thumbnail.publish.tags=engage-download

-Note here that the publish flavor can contain wildcards which will be applied against the configured source flavor.

-The OAI-PMH channel can be configured:
+    #thumbnail.distribution.configurable.flavor=*/search+preview

+    # Comma-separated list of tags
+    # Default:engage-download
+    #thumbnail.distribution.configurable.tags=engage-download

+    # Comma-separated list of encoding profiles
-    # Default: default
+    # Default: search-cover.http.downscale
-    #oaipmh.channel=default
+    #thumbnail.distribution.configurable.profiles=search-cover.http.downscale

+To enable automatic distribution to the configurable publication channel, `thumbnail.distribution.auto` must be set to `true` and `thumbnail.distribution.configurable.channel` must be set to a non-empty string.